mblaschke/docker-api-stresstest/README.md

 So there is a limit of 18 to 20 `docker exec` calls to docker api?
 When running with 100 concurrent `docker exec` processes the load is betwen 1.6 and 2.2.
-CPU usage around 5 % user, 3 % sys and 92 % idle, 12 GB free memory without swapping.
+CPU usage around 5 % user, 3 % sys, 92 % idle and no wait.
+12 GB free memory without swapping.

+After 20 concurrent `docker exec` processes the `docker stats` output is not realiable (see animated gif below).

 ## Why?